prof-rossetti/georgetown-opim-243-201901/projects/shopping-cart.md

 ## Setup

+### From Starter

+To setup your project repository, either fork and clone the professor's ["Shopping Cart" Starter Repository](https://github.com/prof-rossetti/shopping-cart-starter-py
+), or follow the steps below to setup your own from scratch.

+### From Scratch

 Take this time to create a new repository on GitHub.com called something like "shopping-cart-project".
 We'll refer to this as your "remote project repository".

 Clone or download the remote project repository onto your local machine, perhaps on your Desktop.
 We'll refer to this as your "local project repository".